Cloud-CV/EvalAI/docs/source/host_challenge.md

 - `aws_secret_access_key: <AWS Secret Access Key>`
 - `aws_region: <AWS Region>`

 These details need to be emailed us at [team@cloudcv.org](mailto:team@cloudcv.org).
 The EvalAI team will set up the infrastructure in your AWS account.
-Please share challenge ID and any other relevant details along with it to make the process faster.
 For reference to the other fields, refer to the [challenge configuration reference section](configuration.html).

 ### Step 3: Edit evaluation code